 - Savandurga Trek Distance: 6 kms (to & fro)

 - Bangalore to Savandurga Hills Distance: 50 kms

 - Savandurga Hills Travel time from Bangalore: 2 hours

 - Best time to visit Savandurga Hills: September to February

 - How to Reach Savandurga Hills from Bangalore: Bangalore – Magadi Road – Savandurga Hills

 - Join Plan The Unplanned for Savandurga Trek here.

-A popular option for a one day trip from Bangalore located near Madhugiri, the Siddara Betta trek offers an adventurous climb along with a natural network of caves which can be explored separately.
+A popular option for a one day trip from Bangalore located near Madhugiri, the Siddara Betta trek offers an adventurous climb along with a natural network of caves that can be explored separately.
 A Shiva temple located within these caves is also a popular pilgrimage destination for devotees.
-Navigating through the caves can however be more taxing than the actual trek itself owing to the narrow pathways and manoeuvring required over huge boulders.
+Navigating through the caves can however be more taxing than the actual trek itself owing to the narrow pathways and maneuvering required over huge boulders.
 The summit is a wide-open flat area where one can find the ruins of an ancient fort along with spectacular views of the surrounding region.

 - Siddara Betta Trek Distance: 4 kms (to & fro)